Kabir Sehgal

 Kabir Sehgal is an American author, composer, musician, music and film producer, navy officer, military veteran, investment banker, and financial executive.
-He is the New York Times and Wall Street Journal bestselling author of 22 books.
-He has also won 13 Grammy Awards, 5 Latin Grammy Awards, and multiple Emmy Awards as a record producer, engineer, composer, or arranger.
+He is the New York Times and Wall Street Journal bestselling author of 23 books.
+He has also earned 14 Grammy Awards, 5 Latin Grammy Awards, and multiple Emmy Awards as a record producer, engineer, composer, or arranger.
 He was previously a vice president at JPMorgan Chase and worked at First Data Corporation.